false

 2. Security and Protection of Customer Content on Splunk Cloud Platform

 Splunk’s security safeguards include, without limitation, employee (and contractor, as applicable) security training, background testing and confidentiality obligations.
-Splunk’s security controls adhere to generally accepted industry standards, are subject to audit by third-parties (as described in the Cloud Security Addendum), and are designed to (a) ensure the security and integrity of Customer Content; (b) detect and protect against threats or hazards to the security or integrity of Customer Content; and (c) prevent unauthorized access to Customer Content.
+Splunk’s security controls adhere to generally accepted industry standards, are subject to audit by third-parties (as described in the Cloud Security Exhibit), and are designed to (a) ensure the security and integrity of Customer Content; (b) detect and protect against threats or hazards to the security or integrity of Customer Content; and (c) prevent unauthorized access to Customer Content.

 3. Service Level Schedule – Splunk Cloud Platform